 The PF Classic strain and the Matias Romero strain were both first isolated by mycologist Stephen Pollock, commonly referred to as Professor Fanaticus (hence the “PF” in “PF Classic”).
 Some people argue that both strains are identical, while others note that the Matias Romero strain is just confused with the PF Classic strain.
 In either case, PF Classic makes a great alternative for Matias Romero shrooms.

 Mazatapec shrooms are another strain that was first collected in Mexico.
 These hail from the Mazateca Mountains in Southern Mexico, not far from where the Matias Romero strain was collected.
-It’s possible that the proximity of these strains’ origins suggests that they descend from a common ancestor.
+The proximity of these strains’ origins may suggest that they descend from a common ancestor.

 As the name suggests, Gulf Coast shrooms come from the Gulf Coast of the United States.
 While this strain is far more resilient to suboptimal growing conditions than Matias Romero shrooms, both strains benefit from cold shocking.
 As such, cultivators looking to practice this method will find good success with either.